j-merluza/pypackage_tutorial/README.md

     └── __init__.py
 ```

 - `MyPackage` - is the folder name that would contain the python modules.
-Keep in mind, this is name you will be importing.
+Keep in mind, this is name you will be importing, so name this accordingly.
 Example: `import MyPackage`
 - `__init__.py` - is always recommended to have so you can import as a regular package.
 - `example.py` - is the python module containing the below function: